academia-edu/zeal/README.md

 Sometimes you need to eager load some associations, but it's not convenient to do so at the same time as loading the original records.
-Zeal is a simple gem that offers a couple of different ways to trigger ActiveRecord's built in eager loading on an array of already-retrieved records.
+Zeal is a simple gem that offers a couple of different ways to trigger ActiveRecord's built-in eager loading on an array of already-retrieved records.

 ### For Example